-3. Opposing players shall be 5 yards (15 feet) from the ball.
+3. Opposing players shall be 5 yards from the ball.

 4. Player taking a kick cannot play it again until someone else touches the ball.

-5. If an opponent refuses to move back 5 yards (15 feet) on referee's request, he may be given a yellow card for unsportsmanlike behavior.
+5. If an opponent refuses to move back 5 yards on Referee's request, they may be given a yellow card for unsportsmanlike behavior.

-6. If a player taking the kick delays for longer than five (5) seconds after having been signaled to do so by the referee, the opposing team will be awarded the kick.
+6. If a player taking the kick delays for longer than 5 seconds after having been signaled to do so by the Referee, the opposing team will be awarded the kick.